kevin-at-datical/liquibase.github.com/get_started/quickstart_lb.md

 ## Step 1: Create or Generate a *changelog* File

 To complete your first migration, you must have a [database changelog file](/documentation/databasechangelog.html).
 The *changelog* file is where all your database changes are defined.
-Using Liquibase Commands allows you to define these changes with XML, JSON, or YAML.
+Using Liquibase Change Types allows you to define these changes with XML, JSON, or YAML.
 For this walkthrough, we will use XML examples.

 **<u>Creating changelog Files Manually</u>**